Already read this? Check out Part 2 to discovery how to isolate errors in your conversion pipeline.

 It is difficult, if not impossible, to begin assembling an accurate representation of data integrity when the conversion is already completed.
 Consequently, the ideal approach regards the conversion to be an exercise of maintaining data integrity.

-With each step of the data conversion process, think about how to validate.
+With each step of data conversion services, think about how to validate.
 If there is an operation that produces a non-deterministic result or if the validation requirements are overly complex, then break up the operation into smaller, more manageable parts.
 The conversion should implement intermediate validations.

 Conversions are Complex